Jacky1128/academic_homepage/content/post/getting-started/index.md

 ## Insterests & Attitude

 My research interests are within computer vision and deep learning.
-My advisor often tells me to keep those bells and whistles away and do solid research.
-As my research recognition is gradually built up, I set an ambition of pursuing mathematically rigorous deep learning research under a relatively pure academic environment.
+As my research goes deeper, I have realized that novelties usually come from the exploration of details.
+Therefore, I set myself an academic goal of keeping those bells and whistles away and pursuing solid, mathematically interpretable deep learning research.

-I firmly believe that creativity usually comes from details and I eagerly need a pure research enviornment to exert my strengths and abilities.
+What's more, I firmly believe that novelties usually come from the exploration of details.
 It is exactly the reseaon why I decided to apply for a PHD position directly.
 Besides, I have planned to make explanations of some theoretical details regularly on my homepage in the form of academic blogs.
 In my view, it is not only a platform to show my academic foundations, but a testimony of my lifelong learning.

 ## Schedules